PET Scanner

 Biomedical engineering undergraduate students who want to enhance their knowledge of engineering design and gain exposure to the clinical environment.

 This experience offers biomedical engineering (BME) majors an opportunity to engage in an authentic clinical needs-finding experience.
 Students will receive in-depth instruction in the industry-relevant tools and methods used in the product design and development process.
-They will learn physiology in the context of clinical arenas that deploy biomedical technology, such as surgical suites, departmental clinics, and intensive care units.
-Additional emphasis will be placed on enhanced exposure to critical topics including clinical workflow, FDA and device regulation, standards, and entrepreneurial mindset in the clinical setting.
+Additionally, participants learn physiology in the context of clinical arenas that deploy biomedical technology, such as surgical suites, departmental clinics, and intensive care units.
+Programmatic emphasis will be placed on enhanced exposure to critical topics including clinical workflow, FDA and device regulation, standards, and entrepreneurial mindset in the clinical setting.

 Curriculum